fieldtrip/website/development/integration.md

 We used to do the development with Subversion (also known as SVN).
 As of February 2016 we have moved all development over to git and github.

-### Googlecode - obsolete
+### Google Code - obsolete

-We used to maintain a copy of the SVN repository with the software on [Google code](http://code.google.com/p/fieldtrip) but in 2015 Google stopped support for it .
+We used to maintain a copy of the SVN repository with the software on [Google Code](http://code.google.com/p/fieldtrip) but in 2015 Google stopped support for it .
 Right now there is only a link to the FieldTrip website.

 ### Sourceforge - obsolete